 Results • What was found in the course of the argumentation?
 What is the solution to the problem you pose?

 Implications • What is the value of the paper?
 For whom are your insights beneficial?
 What do you suggest for future research?
 Are there identifiable limitations in the research process?
 What outcomes and implications for practice, applications and consequences are identified?
 What changes to practice should be made as a result of this paper?

 Constructivist content • What is the connection with constructivism?
 Does the paper link to one of the constructivist approaches covered by the journal?
+Why it could bring progress to constructivist approaches?
+How it is based on the works of constructivists such as Ernst von Glasersfeld, Heinz von Foerster, Humberto Maturana, Francisco Varela, to name but a few?
 Do you argue in favor of a new constructivist perspective?

 Paper type • Which type of inquiry do you follow?
 Choose from: conceptual; empirical; synthetic (formal or computational models); survey (guiding summary of a field); perspective (of senior scholar)

 Background(s) • Which is the disciplinary background of your paper?
 Choose from: biological; cognitive; computer science; education science; engineering; epistemological; historical; philosophical; physics; physiological; psychological; sociological; add a new discipline if necessary.